rreemmii-dev/Clash-Of-Clans-Discord-Bot/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/rreemmii-dev/Clash-Of-Clans-Discord-Bot?label=Contributors)](https://github.com/rreemmii-dev/Clash-Of-Clans-Discord-Bot/graphs/contributors)

-**This project is a Discord Bot about the game Clash Of Clans.
+**This project is a Discord Bot about the game Clash of Clans.
 It uses especially the [discord.py](https://github.com/Rapptz/discord.py) and [coc.py](https://github.com/mathsman5133/coc.py) libraries.**

 If you want to test the bot, you can [add it to your server](https://rreemmii-dev.github.io/invite).
 You can also join the [support server](https://discord.gg/KQmstPw) to test the bot or to ask for help.